aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/retrieve-calendar-info/_index.md

 # How to Use Aspose.Tasks to Retrieve MS Project Calendar Info

 ## Introduction
 In this tutorial, **you’ll discover how to use Aspose.Tasks** to programmatically retrieve calendar information from Microsoft Project files.
 Accessing calendar data such as working days, hours, and exceptions is essential when you need to **extract project calendar** details for reporting, integration, or custom scheduling logic.
-Let’s walk through the process step by step.
+Let’s walk through the process step by step, and you’ll see exactly **how to use Aspose** to pull this data out of an *.mpp* file.

 ## Quick Answers
 - **What library does this tutorial use?** Aspose.Tasks for Java.
-- **Which primary keyword is covered?** *how to use aspose.tasks*.
+- **Which primary keyword is covered?** *how to use aspose*.
 - **What can you extract?** Project calendars, including working days and hours.
 - **Do I need a license?** A free trial is available; a license is required for production.
 - **What Java version is supported?** Java 8 or higher.

+## What is Aspose.Tasks and Why Use It?
+Aspose.Tasks is a powerful Java API that lets developers read, write, and manipulate Microsoft Project files without needing Microsoft Project itself.
+By using Aspose.Tasks you can **how to extract calendar** information, automate schedule calculations, and integrate project data with other enterprise systems—all from pure Java code.

 ## Why extract project calendar information?
 Project calendars drive task dates, resource allocations, and overall timeline calculations.
 By extracting this data you can:
 - Generate custom reports that reflect actual working schedules.
 - Synchronize Microsoft Project timelines with external systems (ERP, BI, etc.).
 - Perform what‑if analysis by modifying calendar settings programmatically.
+- **Extract MS Project calendar** data for migration to other planning tools.

 ## Prerequisites
 Before we begin, ensure you have: